 The energy beams used during radiotherapy have to be precisely targeted to your larynx.
 To ensure the beams are directed at the exact area, a special plastic mask will be made to hold your head in the right position.
 A mould of your face will be taken so that the mask can be made before treatment starts.

 Radiotherapy is usually given in short daily sessions from Monday to Friday, with a break from treatment at the weekend.
-The course of treatment usually lasts for three to seven weeks.
+The course of treatment usually lasts for 3 to 7 weeks.

 As well as killing cancerous cells, radiotherapy can affect healthy tissue and has a number of side effects, including: